flexchar/youtuberis/README.md

 Environment variables can be defined in .env file and **must be prefixed** with `MIX_EXAMPLE`.
 The variables then are accessible on `process.env.MIX_EXAMPLE` **during** WebPack compiliation.
 [Source](https://laravel.com/docs/5.6/mix#environment-variables).

+### Branding

+The [`favicons-webpack-plugin`](https://github.com/jantimon/favicons-webpack-plugin) takes `logo.svg` in and spits out the truck of icons.
+It also outputs manifest, cache and other files that are not being used.
+This workflow is definitely a subject for a further optimization and improvement.
+Thou at least branding is displayed more less nicely.
+It is expected that plugin author will soon release the new API that should allow for a conditional optimized workflow to take place.

 ## Local deployment testing

-To test deploy locally before pushing you may `yarn run deploy -- --baseURL="/"` and then serve from `./docs` directory by using any web server of choice ((Web Server for Chrome)[https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en] is a good example).
+To test deploy locally before pushing you may `yarn run deploy -- --baseURL="/"` and then serve from `./docs` directory by using any web server of choice ([Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) is a good example).

 ## Content Management: